 - Citizens of Albany County: Ms. Champion was one of the lead partners on the trial team that prevailed in a Voting Rights Act trial against the County of Albany and the County of Albany Board of Elections.
 Pope v.
 County of Albany, 94 F. Supp.
 3d 302 (N.D.N.Y.
 2015).
 Following a multi-week trial, the district court held that the County had violated Section 2 of the Voting Rights Act by adopting a redistricting plan that failed to add a fifth majority-minority district to the County Legislature following the 2010 Census, diluting the strength of minority voters.
 As a result of the trial victory, the County Legislature was required to revise the districts to add a majority-minority district.

 - Dole Food Company, Inc.: Ms. Champion represented Dole Food Company in a wrongful death case brought by dozens of Colombian plaintiffs who alleged Dole had provided support for the Colombian paramilitary organization, the AUC.
-After years of litigation, Plaintiffs voluntarily dismissed their claims with prejudice on the eve of dispositive motions after Gibson Dunn uncovered evidence that plaintiffs’ counsel had attempted to bribe one of the jailed paramilitary witnesses in the case, as well as evidence of a broader pattern of improper interactions with other paramilitary witnesses.
+After years of litigation, and after Ms. Champion deposed a former paramilitary leader who testified that the Plaintiffs’ lawyers had attempted to bribe him to provide false testimony against Dole in the case, Plaintiffs voluntarily dismissed their claims with prejudice just months before trial. k

 - The Cablevisions Systems Corporation: Won complete summary judgment of non-infringement for Cablevision in a patent infringement action involving interactive call processing and pay-per-view systems in the Central District of California.
 Cablevision faced 40 patents and hundreds of claims at the outset of the litigation, and Ms. Champion also represented Cablevision on a related appeal that resulted in a precedential decision in which the U.S. Court of Appeals for the Federal Circuit affirmed a district court’s power to require patent plaintiffs to limit their asserted claims during the course of discovery.
 In re Katz Interactive Call Processing Patent Litigation, 639 F.3d 1303 (Fed.
 Cir.
 2011).